Webelys/borbackup-debian/README.md

 * Package is named **borgbackup-bin** as this no conflict with official debian package.
 * Version follows official version naming.
+* Updated daily (each day travis retrieve last binary package and push them (386 and amd64) on bintray service

 # Installation